sajudson/dataviz-project/README.md

   - System users:
     - Casual, registered, and total user counts (continuous).

   Raw temporal date and time variables are continuous, but year and month can also function as categorical attributes because of the limited number of unique values (2 and 12 respectively).
-The derived temporal values of season, working day, holiday and day of week were categorical attributes.
+The derived temporal values of season, working day, holiday and day of week were treated as  categorical attributes.

   All categorical variables were mapped to integers in the original data set.

-## Data Processing
+## Processing

-The dataset used from

 Hourly data was imported then aggregated into daily intervals, using mean values for all parameters except casual, registered, and total users (which were summed), and the weather situation, which used the maximum value observed for the day).
 All of the categorical values in the data set remained constant during a given day, except for weather situation.
 To maintain weather situation as a categorical attribute, the maximum value was used.

+## Source

 This data is from [UCI Machine Learning Repository: Bike Sharing Data Set](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset)